CornellNLP/CS4300_Flask_template/README.md

 * `CSRF_ENABLED`, `CSRF_SESSION_KEY`, and `SECRET_KEY` all relate to `Cross-Site-Request-Forgery`, which you can read more about [here](https://goo.gl/qkGU9).
 * `SQLALCHEMY_DATABASE_URI` refers to the database URL (a server running your database).
 In the above example, I refer to an environment variable `'DATABASE_URL'`.
 I will be discussing environment variables in the next section, so stay tuned.

-### Environmental Variables
+### Environment Variables
 Environment variables allow one to specify credentials like a sensitive database URL, API keys, secret keys, etc.  These variables can be manually `export-ed` in the shell that you are running your server in, but that is a clunky approach.
 The tool [`autoenv`](https://github.com/kennethreitz/autoenv) solves this problem.

 `autoenv` allows for environment variable loading on `cd`-ing into the base directory of the project.
 Follow the following command line arguments to install `autoenv`: